niujiashu/academic-homepage/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Jia-Shu Niu is a independent researcher of astro/theoretical physics at Institute of Theoretical Physics (ITP) of Shanxi University.
+Jia-Shu Niu is an independent researcher of astro/theoretical physics at Institute of Theoretical Physics (ITP) of Shanxi University.
 His research interests include cosmic-ray physics, dark matter physics, and stellar physics.
 Meanwhile, he is also interested in some fundamental problems in fundamental sciences and the techniques which could re-organize the structures of our ideas, collabarations and the future.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.